 1. Videos

-Let’s start with the highlight: Visual elements work best in motion.
-Use videos in your online course by incorporating relevant content from YouTube and other platforms.
+Let's start with the essential: Visual elements work best in motion.
+Use videos in your online course by embedding appropriate content from YouTube and other platforms.
 Or create your own short learning videos!
-This method is particularly recommended in coaching.
-The more often your participants see your face in the online course, the closer you become to them.
+This method is especially recommended in coaching.
+Because the more often your participants see your face in the online course, the closer they feel to you.

-Tip: Enhance the learning process in the video EVEN more by working with overlays.
-It might look like this:
+Tip: Enhance the learning process in the video EVEN MORE by working with overlays.
+It might look something like this:

 2. Sketchnotes

-A somewhat different form of visual support in the online course is Sketchnotes: These are notes that consist not only of text but also include images and structures.
-You can learn more in this article: Learning with Sketchnotes – Creative tool for your training
+A slightly different type of visual support in the online course is sketchnotes: these are notes that consist not just of text but also contain images and structures.
+In this article, you'll learn more: Learning with Sketchnotes – Creative Tool for Your Training

 3. Images

 Quite simply, in third place: Any kind of image.
-Upload self-created sketches to your online course (for example, created with Canva) or use freely licensed images.
+Upload your own sketches to your online course (for example, created with Canva) or use freely licensed images.

 Important: The overview of your course should also be visually appealing.
-Therefore, always use appropriate thumbnail images for your content whenever possible.
+Therefore, always try to use appropriate thumbnails for your content.

 4. Numbers

-Surprisingly effective: Use numbers instead of writing them out.
-Because of the visual effect, numbers stand out more in the text and are better remembered: An 8 stands out more from the rest of the text than if I simply write eight.
+Surprisingly effective: Use digits instead of writing out numbers.
+Due to the visual effect, digits stand out more in the text and thus remain better in memory: An 8 stands out more from the surrounding text than if I simply write eight.

 5. Typography

-Let’s stick to text: Because visual elements start with the written word.
-We all know – and hate – presentations where we can’t see anything.
-Either the font is too small or the page is overloaded with text.
-The font style itself should also be well chosen: Some fonts are more difficult to read than others.
+Let's stick to text: because visual elements start with writing.
+We all know—and hate—presentations where we cannot read anything.
+Either the font is too small, or the page is overloaded with text.
+The font style itself should also be well chosen: some fonts are harder to read than others.

 6. Emojis

-Last but not least, a visual highlight of the 21st century: Emojis can lighten up your online course a bit.
-But don’t overdo it: After all, you don’t want to come across like a lovesick seventh grader! 😍😎😱😂 Here and there, an emoji can direct attention to important points.
+Lastly, a visual eye-catcher of the 21st century: Emojis can lighten up your online course a bit.
+But don't overdo it: after all, you don't want to come across as a lovesick seventh grader! 😍😎😱😂 Here and there, an emoji can direct attention to important points.

-Tip about emojis: On the website smileybedeutung.com, you can easily copy emojis and paste them into your online course.
+Tip for emojis: On the website smileybedeutung.com, you can easily copy emojis and paste them into your online course.

-Alongside visual content, the overall impression is also important!
-On some platforms, you can upload beautiful content, but your participants may be deterred by an unstructured layout.
-The following points will help you choose a suitable LMS for you:
+Besides the visual content, the overall impression is, of course, important!
+On some platforms, you can upload the most beautiful content, but your participants might be deterred by an unstructured layout.
+The following points will help you choose an LMS that suits you:

 Can you use your own CI?